 Asset Quality Score

-In this test, Bankrate tries to estimate the impact of problem assets, such as unpaid mortgages, on the bank's reserves set aside to cover loan losses, as well as overall capitalization.
+In this test, Bankrate tries to determine the effect of troubled assets, such as past-due loans, on the bank's reserves set aside to cover loan losses, as well as overall capitalization.

-A bank with a large number of these types of assets may eventually be forced to use capital to absorb losses, reducing its cushion of equity.
-It also means that there are likely to be many assets that are in non-accrual status and no longer earning interest for the bank, decreasing earnings and elevating the risk of a future failure.
+Having lots of these types of assets means a bank could eventually have to use capital to cover losses, diminishing its equity buffer.
+It also means that there are likely to be many assets that are in non-accrual status and no longer earning money, diminishing earnings and elevating the risk of a future failure.

-On Bankrate's test of asset quality, Citibank, National Association scored 40 out of a possible 40 points, beating the national average of 37.62 points.
+On Bankrate's asset quality test, Citibank, National Association scored 40 out of a possible 40 points, beating the national average of 38.67 points.

-Banks maintain a reserve known as an "allowance for loan and lease losses" to deal with problem assets .
-How large that reserve is can be a useful indicator when evaluating a bank's ability to manage troubled assets, especially when compared to the total amount of at-risk loans.
+Banks keep a reserve to handle problem assets known as an "allowance for loan and lease losses."
+That reserve's size can be a widely used indicator when evaluating a bank's ability to manage troubled assets, especially when compared to the total amount of problematic loans.
 Unfortunately, the FDIC did not provide information on Citibank, National Association's loan loss allowance in its most recent filings.